 “My religion is nature.
 That’s what arouses those feelings of wonder and mysticism and gratitude in me.” ― Oliver Sacks

 Get the Most out of this Forest Bathing Guide Course

 First, it is helpful to find a mature forest.
-If this isn’t possible, you can use a natural space or garden, look for mature trees.
+If this isn’t possible, you can use a natural space or garden and look for mature trees.
 Mature trees are more likely to have more phytoncides.
-Then you need to spend the proper time, ten minutes or more at a time, with a weekly goal of 2 hours.
+Then, you need to spend the proper time, ten minutes or more at a time, with a weekly goal of 2 hours.
 Strolling around various trees enables us to gain exposure to the most phytoncides.

 Running through the forest doesn’t work.
 It doesn’t give you enough time to absorb the essential elements.
-Also, researchers found that focusing on breathing, the body, and the environment helps with our ability to absorb these elements.
+Also, researchers found that focusing on breathing, the body, and the environment helps us absorb these elements.
 One of the most important tips is to slow down, watch and listen.
 Listen to both nature and your body.

 Take your time.
 You need to spend enough time in one place to absorb the compounds.
 These observations provide guidelines on the best practices to get the best results, where the second part of the process comes in.

 “You can derive everything that is healthy for yourself in the woods.” — Vanessa Carlton

 Remember, Mindfulness Meditation is at the core of this technique.
 Research shows that combining these two processes gives us the maximum benefit.
 Mindfulness enables us to focus our attention outward.
 It makes us aware of our bodies and our surroundings.

 Being mindful helps us to find the right place to practice.
 Listen to your intuition.
 If something catches your attention, pay attention.
 Look, listen, and feel your surroundings.
 If you feel inclined to sit and meditate, then do so.
 You might be inclined to stand barefoot.